smokesystems/origin-token/README.md

 Initial Minted Supply: 777,777 $STEM

-MAX Total Supply: 7,777,777 $STEM (minting is locked for 12 monthpost deployment and can only happen in-line with growth.
-Minting is based on our MintingOracle and cannot be done manually or via the ADMIN_ROLE).
+MAX Total Supply: 7,777,777 $STEM (minting is locked for 12 months post deployment and can only happen in-line with growth.
+Minting is based on our MintingOracle and cannot be done manually or via the ADMIN_ROLE.
+MintingOracle information will be publicly available to cross-reference.

 GENERAL DETAILS:
 - The ability for ADMIN_ROLE to burn (destroy) tokens which are not in circulation